 Ultrasound-guided injections - Ultrasound-guided injections allow the clinician to perform precise injections to the area affected by pain.
-The procedure is live, which allows the clinician to identify nerves and blood vessels to stay away from, allowing for safe and accurate delivery of the pain-relieving medication to the exact target.
+Ultrasound imaging allows for safe and accurate delivery of the pain-relieving medication to the exact target.
 Ultrasound imaging does not use any radiation and is safe for use during pregnancy.

 Nerve blocks - Nerve blocks are injections of medicine to block pain from reaching the brain.
 They offer immediate relief of acute pain but can also be used to help chronic pain as some injections reduce irritation to allow the nerves to heal.
 Nerve blocks can help people with chronic pain function better day-to-day.

 Low back and leg pain - Lumbar epidural steroid injections - A lumbar epidural steroid injection is a steroid injection that provides temporary pain relief.
 An epidural can be beneficial for a patient suffering from an acute episode of back or leg pain.
 Many times, the injection provides enough relief for you to participate in a physical rehabilitation program.

 Shoulder, upper back and arm pain - Cervical epidural steroid injections - A cervical epidural steroid injection is an injection of anti-inflammatory medication into the area of your neck near your spine.
 The injection relieves pain associated with inflammation around the nerves in your neck.
 Most times, you can return to the comfort of your home just hours after the procedure.

 Back and neck pain - Facet joint injections - Medicine is injected into inflamed joints in your vertebrae, helping to reduce inflammation and pain.
 Many patients experience lessening pain immediately and may also notice longer lasting pain relief.